qcif-training/nci-training-setup/README.md

 ## NCI-QCIF Training Platform Setup Guide

 Welcome to the NCI-QCIF Training Platform Setup Guide!
-This repository contains instructions for setting up and using our training platform, including Jupyter and Virtual Desktop (VDI) applicatoins.
+This repository contains instructions for setting up and using our training platform, including Jupyter and Virtual Desktop (VDI) applications.

 ### Table of Contents
 1. Setup Instructions